jleyva/moodle-local_ltiprovider/README.txt

 * Launch URL

+Your consumer tool will ask you for a consumer private key, you can use a random string (please, do not use the shared secret as the private key)

 Configure your consumer tool with these two settings.
 That's all

+For a more detailed view of the plugin options see [http://www.somerandomthoughts.com/blog/2012/01/08/review-lti-provider-for-moodle-2-2/ this detailed review of the plugin by Gavin Henrik]

 == How it works ==

 === User authentication ===

 * Users are created automatically in their first access to the system.
 * Users are created with a hashed username and also with an auth method that disable direct login to Moodle.
 * Users are allways enrolled in the course where the activities are.